arangodb/arangodb/Documentation/UserManual/Aql.md

         traversal path
   - `followEdges`: an optional list of example edge documents that the traversal will expand into.
 If no examples are given, the traversal will follow all edges.
-If one or many edge examples are given.
-The traversal will only follow an edge if it matches at least one of the specified examples.
+If one or many edge examples are given, the traversal will only follow an edge if it matches at least one of the specified examples.
+  - `filterVertices`: an optional list of example vertex documents that the traversal will treat specially.
+If no examples are given, the traversal will handle all encountered vertices equally.
+If one or many vertex examples are given, the traversal will exclude the vertex from the result and/or descend into it.
+  - `vertexFilterMethod`: only useful in conjunction with `filterVertices`.
+If specified, it will influence how vertices are handled that don't match the examples in `filterVertices`:
+    - `[ "prune" ]`: will include non-matching vertices in the result but not descend into them
+    - `[ "exclude" ]`: will not include non-matching vertices in the result but descend into them
+    - `[ "prune", "exclude" ]`: will neither include non-matching vertices in the result nor descend into them

   The result of the TRAVERSAL function is a list of traversed points.
 Each point is a document consisting of the following properties: